-We now move into drugs where there is at least a possibility they may have some legitimate medical use, under the guidance of a physician.
-They still, however, have the high possibility of addiction.
+We now move into drugs where there is at least a possibility they may have some legitimate medical use under the guidance of a physician.
+They still, however, have a high possibility of addiction.
 Noteworthy examples include testosterone and steroids.

-The least serious rung on the federal drug schedule covers medications that can be purchased over the counter including Robitussin.
-It is the unique circumstances of each case—such as the quality involved—that decide whether there is illegal activity.
+The least serious rung on the federal drug schedule covers medications that can be purchased over the counter, including Robitussin.
+The unique circumstances of each case—such as the quality involved—decide whether there is an illegal activity.

 It has to be emphasized that even the “least serious” drug on the federal schedule is still quite serious by any reasonable measure.
-The judges in federal cases are bound by minimum sentencing guidelines, which can go from 5 years in jail to 20 years behind bars.
+The judges in federal cases are bound by minimum sentencing guidelines, ranging from 5 years in jail to 20 years behind bars.
 And those are the minimums.
-A judge certainly has the authority to issue a more severe prison term in the event of a guilty verdict.
+A judge has the authority to issue a more severe prison term in the event of a guilty verdict.

 Why Federal Court Is Different

 It’s true that the basics of criminal law—such as innocent until proven guilty beyond a reasonable doubt by a unanimous jury vote—apply whether a case is tried in the state-level Pulaski County Courthouse or the federal U.S. District Courthouse.
 But practical reality means state and federal cases often play out quite differently.

 Federal prosecutors have much greater leeway to pick and choose their cases.
 This means they have a vested interest in the cases they prosecute and more time to devote to them.
 The judges in federal courts may also move at a more deliberate pace than their counterparts at the state level.